Listed below are the most commonly asked student enquiries about the MIT Manukau campus and how to be prepared to study at this high-tech facility.

 Although lecturers will share open-plan offices there are a variety of places at MIT Manukau where private conversations can be held such as in one of the 12 meeting rooms or one of the many learning or social spaces.

-Is there a Health and Counselling service at MIT Manukau?
+Are there any health and counselling services at MIT Manukau?

 For medical health provision, MIT has partnered with local health providers to take care of your health and well-being.
 Having your MIT student ID card available on request when seeing one of these health providers, will give you access to the MIT student services and discounted fees.